Princess Shouzang

-Princess Shòuzāng (寿臧和硕公主; 15 November 1829 – 9 August 1856), princess of the Qing dynasty fifth daughter of the Daoguang Emperor (r.
-1820–1850) and second daughter of her mother Consort Xiang.
+Princess Shouzang of the Second Rank (壽臧和碩公主; 15 November 1829 – 9 August 1856) was a princess of the Qing dynasty of China.
+She was the fifth daughter of the Daoguang Emperor and second daughter of her mother, Consort Xiang.

 Early life

-Daoguang 9 (15 November 1829),she was born in the māo hour (05:00–07:00) to Consort Xiang (祥妃) of the Niohuru (钮祜禄) clan.
-At the time of her birth the Grand Empress Dowager Gongci was still on a return-from-Shengjing ancestral ritual and did not re-enter the palace until the 24th day of that month.
-Only on the 17th day of the 11th lunar month did the Daoguang Emperor escort the Empress Dowager to Yikun Palace to pay respects to Consort Xiang and the newborn princess.
-At that time, Princess Shouzang Heshuo's birth mother, Consort Xiang, lived in the Yikun Palace, so she was also born and raised in the Yikun Palace.
+Princess Shouzang was born on 15 November 1829 (Daoguang 9), in the māo hour (05:00–07:00).
+Her mother was Consort Xiang (祥妃) of the Niohuru (钮祜禄) clan.
+At the time of her birth the Empress Dowager Gongci was on a return-from-Shengjing ancestral ritual and did not re-enter the palace until the 24th day of that month.
+Only on the 17th day of the 11th lunar month, the Daoguang Emperor escorted the Empress Dowager to Yikun Palace to pay respects to Consort Xiang and the newborn.
+At that time, Consort Xiang lived in Yikun Palace, so Shouzang was also born and raised in Yikun Palace.

-in Daoguang 15 (1835),During the “Longevity Festival”,the imperial princes and princesses gathered to pay tribute to the Emperor.
+In Daoguang 15 (1835), during the “Longevity Festival”, the imperial princes and princesses gathered to pay tribute to the Emperor.
 However, the Fifth Princess was notably absent.
-From that year onward, she did not appear at any of the annual birthday celebrations in the 16th, 17th, 18th, 19th, or 21st years of Daoguang's reign.
+From that year onward, she did not appear at birthday celebrations in the 16th, 17th, 18th, 19th, or 21st years of Daoguang's reign.
 In contrast, her elder sister, Princess Shou’an (寿安公主), and younger sister, Princess Shou’en (寿恩公主), remained present at these official ceremonies.